nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. The accountant enters command to add a new staff member to the address book with relevent details.
+1. The accountant enters command to add a new staff member to the address book with relevant details.
 2. The system validates the input data.
 3. The system adds the new staff member to the address book.
    <br>Use case ends